Jonathan Hill, MSc Counselling Psychology

 Research shows, that more than anything else in counselling, it is the quality of the relationship between counsellor and client that produces positive change and healing most.

-My focus in counselling is to offer you an understanding, caring and accepting space so that you feel safe to drop the mask and honestly explore your feelings, thoughts and patterns of relating and feel differently, think differently and do differently.
+My focus in counselling is to offer you an understanding, caring and accepting space so that you feel safe to drop the mask and honestly explore your feelings, thoughts and patterns of relating and freeing you to begin feeling differently, thinking differently and doing differently.

 What to expect

 Deciding to see a counsellor and talk openly about your life can be a daunting, even scary choice to make.
-I offer a safe and confidential space for you to talk at your own pace and in your own time.
+You can rest assured that I offer a safe and confidential space for you to talk at your own pace and in your own time.
 No pressure.

 In the first session, we will cover what brings you to counselling and discuss any hopes or expectations you may have.
 Our first meeting also gives you the opportunity to decide whether I am the right counsellor for you.